-Federal prisons are made to house those people who violate federal laws.
+Federal prisons house those people who violate federal laws.
 Federal prison system was established under President Hoover in 1930 when the federal government started to build federal incarceration facilities.
 The federal system of prisons was needed with a rise in crimes that violated federal laws.
 The prisons in the federal system operate according to different security levels such as low, medium, or high security.
 Most of the inmates found in federal prisons are drug peddlers and political prisoners.
 Those committing bank robberies and white collar crimes are also sent to federal prisons.

-What is the difference between Federal and State Prison?
+What is the Difference Between Federal and State Prison?